 Several plants in the Sonoran Desert carry the name “Parry”.
 The name refers to Charles Parry, a surgeon and botanist that joined the US-Mexico Border Survey following the Mexican-American War in 1855.
 In addition to its documentation of the new boundary, the survey report was notable for its natural history content, including paleontology, botany, ichthyology (fish), herpetology(reptiles), ornithology, and mammalogy.

-Sometimes called Globe Mallow or Apricot Mallow these delicate spherical blooms were some of my favorites.
+Sometimes called Globe Mallow or Apricot Mallow these delicate spherical blooms are some of my favorites.
 An interesting fact is that the tiny leaf hairs on the globe mallow are an eye irritant, they are sometimes called sore-eye poppies or pink-eye poppies.
 These hairs discourage herbivores from eating the plant.

 Scorpionweed, Popcorn flower, Fiddleneck

 My local sources claim that these curly desert flowers come in purple, white and yellow and that each color has a different name.
-My research uncovered that the are all in the Forget-Me-Not family but each a different species.
+My research uncovered that they are all in the Forget-Me-Not family but each a different species.
 Here in the Sonoran Desert, the purple are called Scorpionweed, the white are Popcorn flowers and the yellow are Fiddlenecks.
-Fiddlenecks describe the curled up tips of the flowers most accurately.
+Fiddlenecks seem to describe the curled up tips of the flowers most accurately.